Is Your Planner Not Working? Maybe This Is Why!

 1. Not being consistent in where you are writing your schedule, plans, and list

 Let’s face it, grabbing whatever scrap of paper I could find to write important things on wasn’t really ever all that smart.
-Sometimes I would write things on a scrap of paper, sometimes I would write things on a sticky note, sometimes I would write things in this notebook, sometimes I would write things in that notebook, sometimes I would write things on my calendar…and on and on it goes.
+Sometimes I would write things on a scrap of paper.
+Sometimes I would write things on a sticky not.
+And, sometimes I would write things in this notebook.
+Other times I would write things in that notebook.
+Finally, sometimes I would write things on my calendar…and on and on it goes.

 Once I figured out that writing the same things in the same place was beneficial, I was over the first major hurdle that was always standing in my way.